mrjvs/42-ft_ls/src/PROJECT_STRUCTURE.md

 2. all information is retrieved
 3. information is sorted and parsed
 4. the information is printed
+5. if recursive, back to step 2 with new information

 ## directories
  - `/cli` - Everything about parsing inputs